-Understanding how your credit score can affect your debt relief choice will help you to make better financial decisions.
+Understanding how your credit score can affect your path to credit repair, will help you make better financial decisions in the long run.

 To begin with, you may be wondering what a Beacon or FICO rating is, and how it is used by creditors to determine your credit worthiness.

 It is an industry standard for calculating a reliability factor (creditworthiness) for credit applicants.
 Your score is the number one criteria that most creditors use to determine what interest rate you will be charged on your mortgages, loans, and credit cards.

 It is calculated based upon the information available in your credit report.
 Your report is used to determine your eligibility to receive credit, along with other strategic information that each creditor determines.
 All of these financial factors help to determine your financial health – and to be healthy financially depends on obtaining, and maintaining, a good credit rating.

 You Can Have A Different Score With Each Agency